deni-code/Billbuddy/README.md

-# BillBuddy - Expense Split Calculator
+# Sharesquare - Expense Split Calculator

-BillBuddy is a simple web app that helps you split bills among friends, including tax and tip calculations, with sharable results.
+Sharesquare is a simple web app that helps you split bills among friends, including tax and tip calculations, with sharable results.
 Built with HTML, CSS, and JavaScript, it’s lightweight and easy to deploy.

 ## Features
 - Input total bill amount, tax rate, tip percentage, and number of people.